ricsirigu/ricsirigu.github.io/src/data/blog/secure-coding-for-embedded-systems-udacity/index.md

 Non-compliance may result in penalties up to €15 million or 2.5% of global annual turnover.

-The CRA is expected to become enforceable by 2026, and it will directly impact how embedded systems are developed, tested, and maintained — especially in critical infrastructure and consumer devices.
+The CRA is expected to become enforceable by December 2027, and it will directly impact how products with digital elements are developed, tested, and maintained.

 ## 📻 2.
 Radio Equipment Directive (RED) – Article 3(3)(d)(e)(f)
 Since 2022, the Radio Equipment Directive (2014/53/EU) has been extended with new cybersecurity requirements under Delegated Regulation (EU) 2022/30, specifically: